Last Updated on 01/06/2021

 3. Get Gelato

 Preferably at Fridgidarium or Gelateria del Teatro.
 Fridgidarium dips the cone in chocolate making a hard shell over the gelato like a dip, Italian Style.
-Get the rest of the scoop (pun intended) here.
+Get the rest of the scoop (pun intended) in my guide to the best gelato in Rome.

 4. Go to the Pantheon